mrdandelion6/Learn-to-Code/topics/operating-systems/notes.md

 bootstrapping is the process of starting a computer from a powered-off state.
 - the hardware stores a small program called the **bootstrap loader** in non volaltile memory. this program is executed when the computer is powered on.

+### volatile vs non-volatile memory
+- **volatile memory**: memory that loses its contents when the power is turned off. examples include RAM.
+- **non-volatile memory**: memory that retains its contents when the power is turned off. examples include ROM, flash memory, etc. ROM stands for read-only memory.

 ## what is a process?
-a process is a program in execution. it consists of the following:
+a process is a program in execu`tion. each process has its own memory space, its own registers, and its own program counter.
-- program counter
-- stack
-- data section

 ## representation of a process
 a process is represented by a **process control block (PCB)**: a data structure that contains information about the process. it includes: